UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/ValueRefSemantics.md

 }
 ```

 Note how the method does not need to return a new object.
-Instead, it was possible to modify the original object passed in by reference.
+Instead, it was possible to modify the original object via the reference provided.
 This needs to be used with caution as such behavior can seem ambiguous.

 Contrast this with value types: